Overseas Press Club of America

 16. The David A. Andelman and Pamela Title Award

-Best international reporting in the broadcast media showing a concern for the human condition.
+Best TV or video international reporting showing a concern for the human condition.

 17. The Joe and Laurie Dine Award